dcdpr/did-btc1/chapters/Security-Considerations.md

 #### Late Publishing

-**did:btc1** was designed to avoid ::Late Publishing:: such that, independent of when a resolution occurs, the DID document history and provenance are guaranteed to be invariant.
+**did:btc1** was designed to avoid ::Late Publishing:: such that, independent of when a resolution occurs, the Decentralized Identifier (DID) document history and provenance are guaranteed to be invariant.
 This is achieved through requiring strict ordering of DID updates and complete coverage of all relevant ::Beacon Signals::.
 Resolvers MUST process all relevant ::Beacon Signals:: and enforce strict ordering.

 Additionally, when resolvers are passed resolution options specifying a versionId they MUST process the full history of the signals up to the current time in order to check for late publishing.
-Any update that specifies the same versionId but contains different update operations MUST trigger a late publishing error.
+Any update that specifies the same versionId but contains different update operations MUST trigger a ::Late Publishing:: error.
 This is not the case for versionTime.
 When a resolver is passed a versionTime option then the state of the DID document can be returned once the all the signals in the blocks before this timestamp have been processed.